cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/BirdsOfAFeather2.md

 "Remember the parrot that I met,
 When I lost track of my old date,
-The pretty one, I caught in my net,
+The pretty one, I caught within my net,
 Well her boyfriend wasn't calm"

 "He was the protagonist to a beat-em-up,